activist-org/activist/CONTRIBUTING.md

 Now you can open up a new terminal to apply database migrations and start the local server:

 > [!NOTE]
 > Make sure to install the dependencies first.
-Best practice is to create a virtual enviroment first and then install the dependencies.
-Our dependencies are inside the `requirements.txt` file and can be install via `pip install -r requirements-dev.txt`
+Best practice is to create a virtual environment first and then install the dependencies.
+Our dependencies are inside the `requirements.txt` file and can be installed via `pip install -r requirements-dev.txt`

 ```bash
 # In the root activist directory: